rysdev/shuffleFit/README.md

 a upper or lower body routine.
 All fields but the last are required for posting a core routine.

-Application in prototyping phase with minimal styling.
+Application in prototyping phase with minimal styling

 Use the provided template files to build the necessary config files:
 1. src/utils/config.js